Spasticity and Traumatic Brain Injury

 Understanding Your Body: How Muscles Work

 Your brain communicates though your spinal cord and nerves to your muscles and causes them to contract and relax.
-After brain injury, the messages between brain and muscles may become unregulated leading to unwanted muscle contractions.
+If the signals that control relaxation are lost, then overactivity, or spasticity, may occur.

 What are the symptoms of spasticity?

-The symptoms and degree of spasticity are different in each person and can include:
+The symptoms and degree of spasticity are different for each person and can include:

 • Sudden, involuntary tightening or relaxing of a limb, or jerking of muscles in the trunk (chest, back, and abdomen).